promiscuous-io/promiscuous/README.md

 ---------------

 There are two ways to define the publishers and subscribers attributes:
-1) directly in the model as shown in the example 2) in a separate file In big applications, code organization is crucial.
+1) directly in the model as shown in the examples above 2) in a separate file.
+In big applications, code organization is crucial.
 Depending on your philosophy, you can pick one way or the other.